PowerShell/DSC/docs/reference/schemas/resource/properties/overview.md

 to use built-in processing.
 The well-known properties always start with an underscore (`_`) and DSC Resources that use these properties may not override or extend them.

-## _ensure
+## _exist

-The `_ensure` property indicates that the resource can enforce whether instances exist using the shared present and absent semantics.
-If a resource must distinguish between states beyond whether an instance is present or absent, the resource should define its own `ensure` property without the leading underscore.
+The `_exist` property indicates that the resource can enforce whether instances exist, handling whether an instance should be added, updated, or removed during a set operation.
 This property provides shared semantics for DSC Resources and integrating tools, but doesn't enable any additional built-in processing with DSC.

-For more information, see [DSC Resource _ensure property schema][01].
+For more information, see [DSC Resource _exist property schema][01].

 ## _inDesiredState